Subset sum problem: Computational hardness

+The analogous counting problem #SSP, which asks to enumerate the number of subsets summing to the target, is #P-complete.

 Exponential time algorithms

 There are several ways to solve SSP in time exponential in n.

 Inclusion–exclusion

 The most naïve algorithm would be to cycle through all subsets of n numbers and, for every one of them, check if the subset sums to the right number.
 The running time is of order $O(2^n \cdot n)$, since there are $2^n$ subsets and, to check each subset, we need to sum at most n elements.

 The algorithm can be implemented by depth-first search of a binary tree: each level in the tree corresponds to an input number; the left branch corresponds to excluding the number from the set, and the right branch corresponds to including the number (hence the name Inclusion-Exclusion).
 The memory required is $O(n)$.
 The run-time can be improved by several heuristics: